-The Real Estate Institute of Australia (REIA) says the figures for May 2016 show, in trend terms that the number of owner-occupied finance commitments fell by 0.2 per cent – the fourth consecutive month of slight declines.
-If refinancing is excluded, in trend terms for May, the number of owner-occupied finance commitments decreased by 0.3 per cent – the sixth consecutive month of decreases.
+The Real Estate Institute of Australia (REIA) says the figures for October 2016 show, in trend terms that the number of owner-occupied finance commitments fell by 0.9 per cent – the tenth consecutive month of slight declines.
+If refinancing is excluded, in trend terms for October, the number of owner-occupied finance commitments decreased by 0.8 per cent – the twelfth consecutive month of decreases.

-REIA President, Neville Sanders said “decreases were recorded in all states except South Australia and the Australian Capital Territory with the Northern Territory having the largest decrease of 1.4 per cent.
-The largest increase of 1.2 per cent was in the Australian Capital Territory.
-Tasmania and Victoria were flat.”
+REIA President, Malcolm Gunning said “decreases were recorded in all states except Tasmania with the Northern Territory having the largest decrease of 3.2 per cent.
+The increase in Tasmania was 0.7 per cent.”

 GROWTH IN HOUSING FINANCE APPROVALS RESUMES